Kitchen Layout 101: The Kitchen Work Triangle & Zones

 The benefits of the kitchen work triangle

 Even though the kitchen work triangle concept is now decades old, its appeal lives on.
-For a cook, having the three most important kitchen elements no more than a few steps away is as convenient as it ever was.
+For a cook, having the three most important kitchen elements no more than a few steps away is as convenient as it ever was for preparing food.
 The layout this concept dictates tends to lead to proper counter space surrounding the sink and major appliances.
-If you've ever worked in a kitchen where the refrigerator is placed right up against the sink, you will know how sorely that counter space separating the two is needed.
-From a safety perspective, it's important not to have cabinets or islands blocking the cook's path from one area to another.
-Minimizing foot traffic through the cook's working space also greatly increases productivity and convenience.
+If you’ve ever worked in a kitchen where the refrigerator is placed right up against the sink, you will know how sorely that counter space separating the two is needed.
+From a safety perspective, it’s important not to have cabinets or islands blocking the cook’s path from one area to another.
+Minimizing foot traffic through the cook’s working space also greatly increases productivity and convenience.

 See also: 25 Genius Ways to Organize Your Small Kitchen